Doc077/melonly-php/README.md

 #### Services

 Additional directory containing service pattern classes.
 It is not directly related to Melonly but it's rather a convention.
-If you don't use services you can delete this directory.
+To create this directory run ```php melon new:service``` command.

 #### Commands